About the Organization

 Ancestral Medicine encourages the embodiment of animist values and practices in ways that are culturally healing, non-dogmatic, and accessible to people of diverse means, ancestries, and geographies.
 We seek to honor each person’s unique goodness and to fulfill our mission in partnership with the ancestors and the old ones who are the Earth.

-Ancestral Medicine is also a business incorporated in the U.S. state of North Carolina (traditional Tsalagi lands) with a team of six full-time staff and over thirty-five part-time ritualists.
+Ancestral Medicine is also a business incorporated in the U.S. state of North Carolina (traditional Tsalagi lands) with a team of five full-time staff and over thirty-five part-time ritualists.

 Founder & Director